-Nurses with a higher degree may have more advanced job duties and accountabilities.
-Nurse practitioners (NP), for instance, must hold a Master’s Degree and often work more independently than their RN counterparts.
+Nurses with a more advanced degree may have more advanced job duties and responsibilities.
+Nurse practitioners (NP), for instance, must hold a Master’s Degree and normally work more independently than their RN counterparts.
 They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degree Options

 There are multiple degrees to choose from to become a registered nurse.
 And to become an RN, a student must enroll in an accredited school and program.
 A student can acquire a qualifying degree in as little as 2 years, or advance to attain a graduate degree for a total of six years.
 Following are some short summaries of the nursing degrees that are available in the Woodberry Forest VA area.